gerritt-luoma/fantasy-data/README.md

 3. These will be parsed and stored in my local mongo db server to be accessed in a node application

 ## TODO
+- [ ] **MAJOR**: Add better error checking for scraping.
+Right now it's mostly just "trust me bro it works" but I **will** run into an issue eventually that will cause major problems.
+- [ ] Should set up actual logging
+- [ ] Think of way to inform me of if there was a scraping error?
+Like send me an email or a message or something?
-- [ ] Fix port binding connection between mongodb and container on rpi
+- [ ] Fix dotenv not loading user and password from .env in docker container
 - [ ] Clean up requirements.txt to remove any unnecessary modules.
 Right now I am installing things like the python notebook kernel in the docker container which is very unnecessary
+- [x] Fix port binding connection between mongodb and container on rpi
 - [x] Continue building out the scraper
 - [x] Add headers to requests to better mock an actual user/computer
 - [x] Find way to easily determine which week of the season it is